NateWr/food-and-drink-menu/readme.txt

 == Changelog ==

+= 1.3.2 (2014-07-03) =
+* Improve CSS formatting and reduce potential for conflicts
+* Fix: setting to load no CSS styles works again
+* Fix: menu shortcodes with show_title or show_content would automatically show both

 = 1.3.1 (2014-05-14) =
 * Update Simple Admin Pages library to improve compatibility with Restaurant Reservations plugin